Swollen Lymph Nodes

 - When should I see the doctor for swollen lymph nodes?

 - How are swollen lymph nodes diagnosed?

-- What are the common lymph nodes that may get swollen?
+- What are the common locations of lymph nodes that may become swollen?

 - What are the complications of swollen lymph nodes?

 Where are the lymph nodes located in the body (pictures)?